karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Added shared helpers at src/cli/config/peek.ts: • peekAndMaybeDebugLegacySync for Commander preAction hooks, • peekAndMaybeDebugLegacy for async action handlers.
   - Updated: • src/cli/run/options.ts (preAction) to use the sync helper, • src/cli/run/action.ts to use the async helper.
   - Behavior unchanged; centralizes legacy notice logic and reduces duplication.

+- Barrel adoption sweep — archive stageImports
+  - Re-exported stageImports from src/runner/run/archive/index.ts and updated src/runner/run/session/archive-stage.ts to import it via the archive barrel (no deep util path).
+This completes the remaining archive barrel adoption.